 In 1983 the Anna Stewart Memorial Program was established in honour of a Victorian union official and long-time campaigner for women’s rights, Anna Stewart.
 This program is an affirmative action program aimed at developing the skills, knowledge and confidence of women members and empowering them to be actively involved in Federation in their workplace, local association or state level.

-Applications are considered by the Women’s and Anna Stewart Program Committee, made up of six woman Federation members elected for two years at a time by Council.
+Applications are considered by the Women’s and Anna Stewart Program Restricted Committee, made up of six woman Federation members elected for a two year period by Council.
 The Department of Education supports the Anna Stewart Program.

 More information about Anna Stewart and the program is available in this flyer.